ArboreSign/sigfox-python-flask/README.md

 * Add additional SIGFOX enabled devices to send more data to the server!

-If you want to learn more about SIGFOX and how to get your devices connected to our network check out some of our other tutorials and documentation!
+If you want to learn more about Sigfox and how to get your devices connected to our network check out some of our other tutorials and documentation!